-It’s important that you position your smoke alarm so that it is facing downwards, not horizontally, in order for it to work at its most effective.
-If you have a large motorhome or American RV you may want to consider fitting more than one smoke detector in order to be completely safe.
+A smoke alarm is the first line of defence, warning you when something has started to give off smoke before it has actually set alight, which can help you to avoid any severe damage being caused.
+It’s important to position your smoke alarm so that it is facing downwards, not horizontally, in order for it to work at its most effective.
+If you have a large motorhome or American RV you might want to consider fitting more than one smoke detector in order to be completely safe.

 Gas and electric appliances